bymgood/Target-driven-ML-enabled-VS/README.md

 ```bash
 python Library_preparation.py -i Enamine_diversity_50K.csv -s 1 -c 2  -f Enamine_diversity_50K_morgan_1024_FP
 ```
+In March 2024, we added a convert.py file to module 5_Virtual_screening.
+This convert.py can be used to convert a customized .sdf chemical library into the .csv format.
+Then the Library_preparation.py should be able to be used for fingerprints calculations.

 # Run target-driven machine-learning-enabled VS
 The following example uses starting point 1 as an example.